Reed-CompBio/spras/docs/tutorial/beginner.rst

 .snakemake/log/
 ^^^^^^^^^^^^^^^

-The .snakemake/log/ directory contains records of all Snakemake jobs that were executed for the SPRAS run.
+The ``.snakemake/log/`` folder contains records of all Snakemake jobs that were executed for the SPRAS run.

 output/
 -------

-Stores the results generated during a SPRAS workflow.
+The ``ouput/`` folder stores the results generated during a SPRAS workflow.

 .. note::
    Output folders and files can be stored anywhere, as long as the reconstruction_dir parameter in the configuration file is set to the directory path where you want the results to be saved.